jiaohehu/NPreview/DOC-preview-math.md

     R  - field of all real numbers, including integers and floating point numbers Z  - field of all integers, including negative integers and zeros.

-NOTE: Unicode only provide code points for mathbb-variant digits, which would have been styled with double-struck appearance.
-Unicode does not provide code points for mathscr or mathcal style variants.
+NOTE: Unicode only provide code points for mathbb-variant digits, which would have a double-struck style appearance.
+Unicode does not provide code points for mathscr-variant or mathcal-variant digits.
 Thus, if digits are detected for mathscr or mathcal variants it simply falls back to using regular digits.

 ## Supported LATEX spaces